asez73/gmvault/README.md

 $>gmvault sync -t quick foo.bar@gmail.com

-Emails are backed up in $HOME/gmvault-db (or %HOME%/gmvault-db for Win) by default.
+Emails are synchronised up in $HOME/gmvault-db (or %HOME%/gmvault-db for Win) by default.
 Use -d DB_DIR, --db-dir DB_DIR to change the location of your local email repository

 ### Restore your emails in a Gmail account